osl-incubator/makim/README.md

 $ makim --help
 usage: MakIm [--help] [--version] [--config-file CONFIG_FILE] [target]

-MakIm is a tool that helps you to organizeand simplify your helper commands.
+MakIm is a tool that helps you to organize and simplify your helper commands.

 positional arguments:
   target